MarkoMuc/nolink-func-c/notes/part2.md

 To examine the relocations we use `readelf --relocs obj.o`.
 There are two relocation sections `.rela.eh_frame` and `.real.text`.
 The `.rela.eh_frame` section can be ignored this time.

-Let's analyse the `.rela.text` section:
+Let's further analyse the `.rela.text` section:

-- *Offset* column tells us exactly where in the target section(.text in this case) the fix/adjustment is needed.
+- *Offset* column tells us exactly where in the target section (`.text` in this case) the fix/adjustment is needed.
-- *Info* is a combined value: the upper 32 bits - only 16 bits are shown in the output above - represent the index of the symbol in the symbol table, with respect to which the relocation si preformed.
-In our example it is 8 and if we run `readelf --symbols` we will see that it points to an entry corresponding to the add5 function.
-The lower 32 bits(4 in our case) is a relocation type
+- *Info* is a combined value: the upper 32 bits - only 16 bits are shown in the output above - represent the index of the symbol in the symbol table, with respect to which the relocation is preformed.
+In our example it is 8 and if we run `readelf --symbols` we will see that it points to an entry corresponding to the `add5` function.
+The lower 32 bits (4 in our case) is a relocation type
 - *Type* describes the relocation type.
-This is a pseudo-column: readelf actually generates it from the lower 32bits of the *Info* field.
+This is a pseudo-column: `readelf` actually generates it from the lower 32bits of the *Info* field.
 Different relocation types have different formulas we need to apply to perform the relocation.
 - *Sym.
 Value* may mean different things based on the relocation type, but most of the time it is the symbol offset with respect to which we perform the relocation.
 - *Addend* is a constant we may need to use in the relocation formula.
-Depending on the relocation type, readelf actually adds the decoded symbol name to the output, so the column name is `Sym.
-Name + Addend` above but the actual field sotres the addend only.
+Depending on the relocation type, `readelf` actually adds the decoded symbol name to the output, so the column name is `Sym.
+Name + Addend` above but the actual field stores the addend only.

-In a nutshell. these entries tell us what we need to patch the `.text` section at offsets `0x20` and `0x2d`.
+In a nutshell, these entries tell us what we need to patch the `.text` section at offsets `0x20` and `0x2d`.
 To calculate it we apply the formula for `R_X86_64_PLT32` relocation.
-Based on [this](https://refspecs.linuxfoundation.org/elf/x86_64-abi-0.95.pdf) ELF specification, the result of our relocation is word32.
-The formula we use is L + A - P, where:
+Based on the ELF specification, the result of our relocation is `word32`.
+The formula we use is `L + A - P`, where:

-- L is the address of the symbol, with respect to which the relocation is performed(add5 in our case).
+- L is the address of the symbol, with respect to which the relocation is performed (`add5` in our case).
-- A is the constant addend(4 in our case).
+- A is the constant addend (`4` in our case).
 - P is the address/offset, where we store the result of the relocation.

-When the relocation formula references some symbol addresses or offsets, we shoudl use the actual - runtime in our case - addresses in the calculations.
-For example we use `text_runtime_base + 0x2d` as P for the second relocation and not just 0x2d.
+When the relocation formula references some symbol addresses or offsets, we should use the actual - runtime in our case -addresses in the calculations.
+For example we use `text_runtime_base + 0x2d` as P for the second relocation and not just `0x2d`.

 Now we just implement this in the loader.